"A little bit of the old mark remains"

 PHOTO: NGUYEN PHUC

-Those houses, though over a hundred years old, are still like boats anchored in the middle of the city, carrying the soul of Vietnamese culture in the flow of time.
+Those houses, though hundreds of years old, are still like boats anchored in the middle of the city, carrying the soul of Vietnamese culture in the flow of time.

 Don't let your old house become a memory

-Mr. Phan Duc Hoa, 72 years old, Chairman of the UNESCO Club for Research and Collection of Quang Binh Antiquities, is silently contributing to preserving the precious ancient houses in Dong Hoi.
+Mr. Phan Duc Hoa, 72 years old, Chairman of the UNESCO Club for Research and Collection of Quang Binh Antiquities, is quietly contributing to the preservation of precious ancient houses in Dong Hoi.
 Originally from An Thuy commune (Le Thuy district, Quang Binh), Mr. Hoa grew up with the familiar image of traditional houses.
-Later, after having spent his life as a soldier and then as a cadre, he still wondered: How can I preserve those memories?
+Later, after his military service and his time as an official, he still wondered: How to preserve those memories?

 Mr. Phan Xuan Hai and his son in an ancient house dating back to the 19th century